camunda-consulting/camunda-7-code-examples/order-confirmation-rules/README.md

     * [Maven](http://maven.apache.org/) 3.0.x
     * [Git](http://git-scm.com/) 1.7.x
 1. Clone this repository
-1. Build the application with `mvn package` and deploy it with `mvn jboss-as:deploy`
+1. Build the application with `mvn package`
+1. Copy the generated WAR artifact to the JBoss AS 7 deployment directory
 1. Point your browser to `http://localhost:8080/order-confirmation-rules/` and enjoy!

 # Further Resources

-* See blog post including German screencast from talk on conference about it: [http://www.bpm-guide.de/2011/11/14/activiti-drools-wjax-2011/](http://www.bpm-guide.de/2011/11/14/activiti-drools-wjax-2011/)
+* See [this blog post](http://www.bpm-guide.de/2011/11/14/activiti-drools-wjax-2011/) including a screencast (in German) from talk at [WJAX](http://jax.de/).

 For help please ask at the camunda BPM ["Users & Process Application Development"](http://camunda.org/community/forum.html) forum.